anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 Yes, but not necessarily.
 The usage is very tricky.
 You can remotely host your .md files and embed them in your blogs.
 In some cases, you may consider editing this plugin and adding your own methods.

+= What happens if the third party content source is down? =

+We never thought of that downtime.
+In new release, a cache is enabled.

 = Are all the content sources processors implemented fully? =

-By the nature of the product, no. However, You can consider `source="markdown"` and `source="file"` as a complete.
+By the nature of the product, no. However, You can consider `source="markdown"` and `source="file"` as a completed codes.
 Any other implementation may require you to modify your plugin to suit it for yourself.

 = Is it safe to embed third party contents? =